CENTRAL AFRICAN REPUBLIC: Sanza Soul - Laetitia Zonzambé

 Is Bangui Africa’s very own Detroit?
 Zonzambé puts forward a convincing case…

-The last time I was tasked with writing an Album of the Week for Around The World In 200 Albums, I discussed how Leonard Cohen opened my eyes up to the world of lyrically-driven music in his final album You Want It Darker.
+The last time I was tasked with writing an 'album of the week' for NoiseNomad, I discussed how Leonard Cohen opened my eyes up to the world of lyrically-driven music in his final album You Want It Darker.
 This was a revelatory experience for me, as I am not used to reaching this level of auditory climax via music that doesn’t rely so much on either incredible vocals or a soulful melody.
 Cohen’s style took me time to adjust to before I could fully appreciate the depths of his music.
-This experience, however, was the complete opposite of listening to Laetitia Zonzambé’s heart-warming second album, Sanza Soul.
+This experience, however, was the complete opposite of listening to Laetitia Zonzambé’s heart-warming sophomore album, Sanza Soul.

 If there is one genre of music I could call my field of expertise, it is soul music.
 I rather arrogantly feel that unlike most genres, a soul album can be assessed accurately often within seconds purely upon impulse.
-I believe that more so than in any other genre, one can detect whether a soul album is going to have the capacity to blow its audience away for the duration of the album almost instantaneously as top-quality soul music is so reliant on the sincerity of the emotion that is expressed by the artist.
-Any soul album worth its salt, whether it is more upbeat or sombre, captures this immediately simply through both the opening beats of the music and the authenticity behind the artist’s first vocals.
-The greatest soul albums that come to my mind, from the likes of the more serious side of the spectrum such as Donny Hathaway’s self-titled album to the slightly more whimsical end of it with the Four Tops Second Album, all kick off by setting the standard and revealing the artist’s X-factor within the first few seconds.
+I believe that more so than in any other genre, one can detect whether a soul album is going to have the capacity to blow its audience away for the duration of the album almost instantaneously as top-quality soul music is so reliant on the sincerity of the emotion that is expressed by the artist - its 'soul' so to speak.
+Any soul album worth its salt, whether it is more upbeat or more sombre, captures this immediately simply through both the opening beats of the music and the authenticity behind the artist’s first vocals.
+The greatest soul albums that come to my mind, from the likes of the more earnest side of the soul spectrum such as Donny Hathaway’s self-titled album to the slightly more whimsical end of the scale with the Four Tops Second Album, all kick off by setting the standard and revealing the artist’s X-factor within the first few seconds.
 In the case of Sanza Soul, within a mere 15 seconds of the opening-track Siriri, Zonzambé filled me with confidence that she was going to be the real deal, and she kept that consistency up throughout the entirety of the album.

 Whilst some of the best soul albums of all-time, such as Marvin Gaye’s What’s Going On, receive acclaim for the legitimacy of the emotion behind the lyrics, understanding the meaning of the lyrics themselves of course help to tell a very pertinent and often political story within the genre.
 With my interest in all things global, I have been known to go to record shops in non-Anglophone countries and request to find soul music from that nation, in the hope of finding proof that powerful soul music that can move me without understanding the lyrics, much like bossa nova, devotional music, or foreign rock can.
 On the occasions I have asked, I am usually met with ‘that doesn’t exist’ or being presented with an often bizarre experimental fusion of styles, for example the vinyl, Gitano Soul, by El Luis I was once shown and then pestered to buy in a record shop in Madrid, as I may have been the only person in history to show curiosity in this weird album.
 Until I was recommended Zonzambé’s album, I had completely given up hope that it would be possible to find what I was looking for.